HappyMarmot123/HappyMarmot123/README.md

 Pleasure to meet you.
 I'm a Full-Stack Mid-level Developer with 3 years of professional experience.

 Committed to becoming a highly skilled T-shaped developer,
-I continually expand my technical capabilities, unrestricted by specific language or role boundaries.
+continually expand my technical capabilities, unrestricted by specific language or role boundaries.
 I am eager to grow alongside talented colleagues in a challenging, large-scale environment.

 🖥️ Web Development

 I specialize in modern Frontend development and the implementation of Single Page Application (SPA) architectures.
-I build frontends with Next/Vue + TypeScript and primarily use Node.js on the backend.
+Build frontends with Next/Vue + TypeScript and primarily use Node.js on the backend.
 And comfortable with Legacy Stacks (JQuery, JSP) as well.

 📱 Mobile Development